 In addition to the materials collected and maintained for each school site, some materials and products will be provided at the district level for stakeholders to share.
 While the core of collection development should happen at the building level, in order to narrowly tailor resources to each school community's unique needs, the efficiency and cost savings realized by district-wide resource sharing can provide a significant benefit to all students when used appropriately.
 Shared resources may include databases, digital resources, and/or eBooks.
-Districtwide resources will be selected and evaluated based on needs assessment by Library Media Services staff, school librarians, content-area specialists, and other stakeholders as needed.
+Districtwide resources will be selected and evaluated based on needs assessment by Academic Resources staff, school librarians, content-area specialists, and other stakeholders as needed.
 District-wide collections will be developed using the same major processes as school-based collections.

-Any acceptance of gift materials should be in compliance with Board Policy D-130 "Donations, Gifts, and Bequests" and is contingent upon the previously established selection standards and the school librarian's discretion.
+Any acceptance of gift materials should be in compliance with Knox County Board of Education Policy D-130 "Donations, Gifts, and Bequests" and is contingent upon the previously established selection standards and the school librarian's discretion.

-In the event that a donor organization wants to gift a material to all school library collections districtwide, the Library Media Services department staff will consult with appropriate stakeholders to assess the material, then place the proposed donation in one of the following categories:
+In the event that a donor organization wants to gift a material to all school library collections districtwide, the Academic Resources department staff will consult with appropriate school leaders and content-area specialists to assess the material, then place the proposed donation in one of the following categories:

-- Accept the materials for all schools - Accept the materials per a specific regional need - Accept the materials generally, but allow individual schools to opt out of receiving - Do not accept the materials generally, but allow individual schools to opt in to receive - Do not accept the materials for any schools
+- Accept the materials for all schools. - Accept the materials per a specific regional need. - Accept the materials generally, but allow individual schools to opt out of receiving. - Do not accept the materials generally, but allow individual schools to opt in to receive. - Do not accept the materials for any schools.